 As your heater sits idle during spring, summer, and most of the autumn it can collect a lot of dust and dirt.
 Failure to maintain and clean the heater’s components prior to use is the cause of nearly 75% of all heater failure in Colorado each winter.
 However, the accumulation of debris is often only visible on the inside of your heater.

 If your heater has a gas burner it is important to check the burners for any debris and clean the component before the heat is switched on for the winter season.
 Not only will this increase efficiency, and this straightforward inspection can prevent serious heating problems, such as fires or a no heat situation.

 Other areas on the inside of your heater can similarly accumulate dust and other debris.
 It can improve efficiency and the lifespan of your heater to keep the entire unit clean and clear of these small obstructions.
 However, it is important to select the right material for cleaning your heater, paper towels and similar products can rip or tear, which may lead to a bigger heating problem.
 For questions on what to use cleaning the interior of your heater, call a heating professional.

 Check Components Outside Your Heater

-The effectiveness of your heater relies on more than just the interior of this equipment, ventilation systems, returns, and air ducts ensure the hot air are transferred throughout your home.
+The effectiveness of your heater relies on more than just the interior of this equipment, ventilation systems, returns, and air ducts ensure the hot air is transferred throughout your home.
 In preparation for a Denver winter, it is necessary to remove any objects that obstruct this air from reaching every room in your home.
 Check your air registers and returns for any obstructions.

 All heaters push heated air through vents.
 These components are important for preventing dirt and dust from circulating in your household.
 When a heater isn’t in use these vents become havens for debris and are another part of your heating system that needs specific and careful attention before winter.